 Interdax offers leveraged trading of up to 100:1, where the maximum leverage is applied by default in your main trading account.
 Suppose you wanted to buy 31,000 contracts of BTC-PERP, which represents the price of bitcoin at $1 each.
 The position of 31,000 contracts translates into a position value of roughly 3 BTC.

 How to Use Leverage on Interdax

-You can also create sub-accounts to specify your leverage.
+You can also create a sub-account and transfer a certain amount and specify your leverage by entering a particular position size.
 For example, if you have 10 BTC in your main trading account, you can transfer any amount to a sub-account and then enter a position to ensure that the leveraged position does not affect the holdings in your main account.